sareeves96/GWG_release/README.md

 # GWG_release - SYDE 675 Analysis
-Official release of code for
-["Oops I Took A Gradient: Scalable Sampling for Discrete Distributions"](https://arxiv.org/abs/2102.04509) which has been accepted for a long presentation to ICML 2021.
+An extension of code which supplements the below paper ["Oops I Took A Gradient: Scalable Sampling for Discrete Distributions"](https://arxiv.org/abs/2102.04509) which has been accepted for a long presentation to ICML 2021.